-Charges against four of five men accused of kidnapping, raping and killing two toddlers in Diepsloot have been withdrawn.
+Charges withdrawn against four of five accused in Diepsloot toddler killings

 Charges against four of five men accused of kidnapping, raping and killing two toddlers in Diepsloot were withdrawn in the Pretoria Magistrate's Court on Friday.

 Magistrate Len Miller withdrew charges against four of the men, but a fifth man remains in custody.

 The case was postponed to November 27 for further investigation.

 State prosecutor Matric Lupondo said the evidence showed the men were not in Diepsloot at the time of the rape and murder of two-year-old Yonelisa Mali and her three-year-old cousin, Zandile Mali.

 "The cellphone records also did not place them on the scene," said Lupondo.

 DNA evidence also excluded the four men from the scene.

 They were arrested after the two girls' bodies were discovered in a Diepsloot toilet on October 15 because the evidence at the time suggested otherwise.

 "It was based, [the arrests], on the evidence available at the time, which was basically the evidence pointed to the rape and murder of the kids was near the residence they reside [in]," said Lupondo.